particle-iot/docs/src/content/hardware/migration-guides/msom-e-series-migration-guide.md

 ### Platform ID

-The Platform ID of the msom (35, `PLATFORM_MSOM`) is different from that of the E Series (10) because of the vastly different hardware.
+The Platform ID of the msom (35, `PLATFORM_MSOM`) is different from that of the E-Series (10) because of the vastly different hardware.

-If you have a product based on the E Series, you will need to create a separate product for devices using the M-SoM.
+If you have a product based on the E-Series, you will need to create a separate product for devices using the M-SoM.
 While you may be able to use the same source code to build your application, the firmware binaries uploaded to the console will be different, so they need to be separate products.
 This generally does not affect billing as only the number of devices, not the number of products, is counted toward your plan limits.

 ### Third-party libraries